-To determine the amount of nitrogen (N) to apply, farmers used adaptive management strategy on 37% of fields surveyed, Maximum Return to Nitrogen (MRTN) Model (Ohio State University recommended N tool) on 15% of fields surveyed and weather/soil modeling service on 17% of fields surveyed.
+To determine the amount of nitrogen (N) to apply, farmers used adaptive management strategy on 35% of fields surveyed, Maximum Return to Nitrogen (MRTN) Model (Ohio State University recommended N tool) on 38% of fields surveyed and weather/soil modeling service on 26% of fields surveyed.

-Farmers used N stabilizers on 73% of fields surveyed versus 17% of surveyed fields where N stabilizers were not used.
-N stabilizers or inhibitors help keep nitrogen in forms that are less likely to leave the field.
+Farmers used N stabilizers on 31% of fields surveyed versus 18% of surveyed fields where N stabilizers were not used.
+N stabilizers or inhibitors help keep nitrogen (N) in forms that are less likely to leave the field.
 N stabilizers are widely available to farmers for use with N fertilizers; however, they are not readily available for P and potassium (K) inorganic fertilizers.

-On the fields surveyed, injection was the most popular method of nitrogen placement (56%).
-Methods using a nitrogen starter during planting were also utilized to place the nutrient near the seed (66%), making it accessible to a young root system, while less than half of farmers surveyed use a surface application method (Figure 12).
+On the fields surveyed, surface application was the most popular method of nitrogen (N) placement (46%).
+Methods using a nitrogen (N) starter during planting were also utilized to place the nutrient near the seed (47%), making it accessible to a young root system (Figure 13).

-N Placement Method
+Nitrogen Placement Method

-Figure 12.
-Distribution of N placement methods on surveyed fields
+Figure 13.
+Distribution of nitrogen (N) placement methods on fields

-The majority of farmers surveyed (58%) applied nitrogen before or during planting.
+The majority of farmers surveyed (58%) applied nitrogen (N) before or during planting.
 The remaining (42%) side-dressed most of their nitrogen in-season (Figure 13).
-Farmers are splitting their nitrogen application throughout the growing season making it more available to the growing plant while minimizing the risk for loss.
+Farmers are splitting their nitrogen (N) application throughout the growing season making it more available to the growing plant while minimizing the risk for loss.